wise-emotions/backend-team-test/README.md

 ## Guidelines
 - Use https://pokeapi.co/ as a RESTful Pokémon API
-- Using Ruby 2.7+ and Rails 6.1+ (api_only)
+- Use a programming language and a framework of your choice
 - Model the service database as per specifications (no specific DBMS is required)
 - Write an exhaustive README.md justifying the choices made
-- Test the code
+- Write automated tests for your code

 ## Bonus
-- Use rswag in the test suite
+- Produce the Swagger to document your APIs
 - Write a Dockerfile